redDwarf03/stardpix/README.md

     Future<void> main() async {
       WidgetsFlutterBinding.ensureInitialized(); // Ensure bindings are initialized
-      // Load the .env file
+      // Load the .env file from lib/application/contracts/.env
-      // The path is relative to the project root await dotenv.load(fileName: "lib/application/contracts/.env");
+      // This .env file contains RPC_URL, contract addresses, etc. await dotenv.load(fileName: "lib/application/contracts/.env");

+      // Initialize WalletKit with the RPC_URL from the .env file
+      // This ensures all blockchain interactions via wallet_kit use the correct endpoint. await WalletKit().init(
+        accountClassHash: dotenv.env['ACCOUNT_CLASS_HASH']!, // Ensure ACCOUNT_CLASS_HASH is in your .env
+        rpc: dotenv.env['RPC_URL']!,
+      );

+      runApp(
+        ProviderScope( // Wrap with ProviderScope if you use Riverpod
-      runApp(MyApp()); // Replace MyApp with your main app widget }
+          child: MyApp(), // Replace MyApp with your main app widget ),
+      );
+    }
     ```